 “Oh, yes.”
 She didn’t forget about this Diana, she just didn’t know her name, didn’t want to know it.
 “I know, Mitch.
-And you’re sorry for Linda, for the hookers, and for dozens more women you're involved with.”
+And you’re sorry for Linda, for the hookers, and for the dozens more women you’re involved with.”
 Despite herself, tears came to her eyes.

 “I can’t help it.”
 He looked down at his cup.
 “I tried with us Claire, I really did.
 I just don’t know why I’m like this.”